 Motivation

-Spinal cord injury (SCI) disrupts communication between the brain and body, often impairing autonomic functions like bladder control in addition to motor abilities.
-Recovery of these functions is critical for improving quality of life in SCI patients, yet effective, accessible therapies remain limited.
-The Texas Biomedical Device Center (TxBDC) is working to address this by developing neuromodulation-based interventions that promote functional recovery through targeted neuroplasticity.
-While much of the Center’s clinical focus has emphasized upper and lower limb rehabilitation, bladder function—especially in the context of SCI—presents a vital, often-overlooked application for neuromodulation strategies like vagus nerve stimulation (VNS).
+Spinal cord injury disrupts communication between the brain and body, often impairing autonomic functions like bladder control in addition to motor and sensory abilities.
+Recovery of bladder function is critical to quality of life in SCI patients — yet effective, accessible therapies remain limited.
+The Texas Biomedical Device Center is addressing this by developing neuromodulation-based interventions that promote functional recovery through targeted neuroplasticity.
+While much of the Center's clinical focus has emphasized limb rehabilitation, bladder dysfunction in SCI represents a vital and often-overlooked application for neuromodulation strategies like vagus nerve stimulation (VNS) — and one with a clear path toward FDA-approved closed-loop therapeutic devices.

 Our Solution

-In preclinical studies, TxBDC has explored the use of VNS to facilitate recovery of bladder function following SCI.
-These studies used a rodent model to evaluate whether precisely timed VNS, delivered during spontaneous bladder activity, could enhance neuroplasticity in circuits responsible for micturition.
-During behavioral sessions, bladder pressure was monitored in real time, and VNS was manually triggered during voiding events based on electrophysiological cues and pressure surges.
-These sessions aimed to test whether this stimulation protocol could modulate autonomic function and support functional recovery.
-This foundational work contributes to the development of eventual closed-loop VNS systems for human use, where stimulation would be autonomously timed based on physiological feedback.
+In preclinical studies, TxBDC explored using precisely timed VNS to facilitate recovery of bladder function following SCI in rodent models.
+During behavioral sessions, bladder pressure was monitored in real time and VNS was manually triggered during voiding events based on electrophysiological cues and pressure surges — testing whether this stimulation protocol could modulate the autonomic circuits responsible for micturition and promote neuroplasticity.
+This foundational work contributes to the development of eventual closed-loop VNS systems for human use, where stimulation timing would be driven autonomously by physiological feedback rather than manual triggering.

 My Contributions